dfberry/cloud-native-tod0/002-developer-environment-setup/readme.md

 Date: Nov 2023

+How do you ensure a consistent developer setup on your team?
+[Survey](https://bit.ly/3FL6FZ6)

 Dev containers are the first thing I usually set up in my developer environment.
 Its also new enough I'm not sure if Copilot will have accurate information.
 Let's see...

 ## Prompt: What do you suggest I do to setup up my local developer environment for my cloud native repository?